Aviva Investors backs Melrose's improved takeover offer for GKN

-LONDON (Reuters) - Aviva Investors (AV.L), which is a shareholder in both bid target GKN (GKN.L) and its suitor Melrose Industries (MRON.L), has come out in support of the turnaround specialist’s takeover of the British engineer.
+LONDON, March 12 (Reuters) - Aviva Investors, which is a shareholder in both bid target GKN and its suitor Melrose Industries, has come out in support of the turnaround specialist’s takeover of the British engineer.

 “We believe the interests of shareholders in both companies are best served by accepting Melrose’s raised bid,” David Cumming, Aviva Investors’ chief investment officer for equities, said in a statement to Reuters on Monday.